 2. They want support to come to them, not them to us

 3. They need it delivered in a personalised and individual way.

-Using this feedback, we have linked up with three services in Bolton, namely Kidz2gether, Zacks youth, and YMCA, who will be facilitating our worker, Lindsey, in their general sessions.
+Using this feedback, we have been linking up with different services in Bolton.
+We have been in Kidz2gether, Zacks youth, Breaking Barriers, Smile of Hope, Rumworth 6th form and YMCA.
+We continue to have a regular weekly session in Kidz2gether and YMCA who facilitate our worker, Lindsey, in their general sessions.
 Lindsey will be on hand every week across these settings providing information and advice on education, health and social care matters.

 Please check out our new young persons outreach section for more information.